getdom/pricing-billing-monetization/README.md

 <!--lint disable awesome-heading-->
 # Pricing-billing-and-Monetization
-Ressources to help you build your monetization model, billing engine and Pricing.
+Resources to help you build your monetization, billing and pricing stack.

-Hey, this repo aims to create a one-stop resource to help you create your monetization and cover everything from Pricing, Billing and Monetization as a beginner to more advanced thinking!
+Hey, this repo aims to create a one-stop resource to iterate on Pricing, Billing, and Monetization.

 Would you like to participate?
 Feel free to make a pull request and share your best resources!